marcoskirsch/nodemcu-httpserver/README.md

 #### Security implications

    Be careful permanently installing something like this in your home.
 The server provides no encryption.
-Your only layer of security is the WiFi network and anyone with access to it could open or close your garage, enter your home, and steal your flatscreen TV.
+Your only layers of security are the WiFi network's password and simple HTTP authentication which sends your password unencrypted.

-   This script is provided simply as an educational example and you should treat accordingly.
+   This script is provided simply as an educational example.
+You've been warned.

 ## Not supported

 * Other methods: HEAD, POST, PUT, DELETE, TRACE, OPTIONS, CONNECT, PATCH
-* Encryption
+* Encryption / SSL
 * Multiple users (HTTP Basic Authentication)
 * Only protect certain directories (HTTP Basic Authentication)
+* nodemcu-firmware versions older 1.5.1 (January 2016) because that's what I tested on.

 ## Notes on memory usage.

    The chip is very, very memory constrained.

-   * Use nodemcu-firmware dev096 or newer with as few optional modules as possible.
+   * Use a recent nodemcu-firmware with as few optional modules as possible.
-   Older versions have very little free RAM.

    * Use a firmware build without floating point support.
 This takes up a good chunk of RAM as well.
-   In the (nodemcu-firmware releases page)[https://github.com/nodemcu/nodemcu-firmware/releases] these would be the ones with the term "integer" in them.
-If you are building it yourself then we'll assume you know what you're doing.

    * Any help reducing the memory needs of the server without crippling its functionality is appreciated!